plotly/plotly.py-docs/python/px-arguments.md

 ### Columns not in the data_frame argument

-In the addition to columns from the `data_frame` argument, one may also pass columns from a different DataFrame, *as long as all columns have the same width*.
+In the addition to columns from the `data_frame` argument, one may also pass columns from a different DataFrame, *as long as all columns have the same length*.
 It is also possible to pass columns without passing the `data_frame` argument.

 However, column names are used only if they correspond to columns in the `data_frame` argument, in other cases, the name of the keyword argument is used.
 As explained below, the `labels` argument can be used to set names.